woodruffw-experiments/gha-trickery/README.md

 TL;DR: there's a limited amount of namespace confusion, but seemingly not enough to trick a pre-existing workflow into switching from a commit ref to a tag ref.

+## Other avenues

+`uses:` supports other namespaces that are confusable, like tags and branches.